Discord alternatives: Our top picks for online communication

 Facebook Groups: Community-based interaction

 Facebook Groups allow large communities to communicate and share information in a structured way.
-While not necessarily a direct alternative to Discord, it provides a great way for communities to stay connected.
+Community members can interact and share content, fostering a sense of belonging and participation.
+While not necessarily a direct alternative to Discord, it provides a great way for communities to stay connected through features like direct messages via Messenger.

 discord alternatives - facebook Facebook Groups allow largescale communication - Image © meta.com